-- 41. The Minister may, in consultation with the Board, other relevant institution and by notice in the Gazette, make regulations regarding- - (a) the training of language practitioners; - (b) control over the accreditation and registration of language practitioners; or - (c) in general, any ancillary or incidental matter that is necessary to prescribe for the proper implementation or administration of this Act.
+- 40. The Minister may, in consultation with the Board and by notice in the Gazette, make regulations regarding- - (a) the training of language practitioners; - (b) control over the accreditation and registration of language practitioners; or - (c) in general, any ancillary or incidental matter that is necessary to prescribe for the proper implementation or administration of this Act.